Lete114/page-load-progress/README.md

 // When you need to filter some links that don't need a progress bar pageLoadProgress({ ignoreKeywords: ['/logout'] })

+// default: 500ms
+// Delay the execution of the page jump when the `progress:end` event is triggered (used to wait for the progress bar to reach 100% animation effect) pageLoadProgress({ defer: 500 })
 ```

 ## Add progress bar